 Under C.R.S.
 18-9-103, arming rioters is a class 4 felony.
 The penalties for arming a rioter in Colorado include 2 to 6 years in prison, a fine of up to $500,000, and mandatory parole for 3 years.

 Engaging in a riot is a class 2 misdemeanor, even if the defendant caused no property damage and no one was injured.
-The penalties for misdemeanor engaging in a riot include 3 to 12 months in jail and up to $1,000 in fines.
+Under CRS 18-9-104, the penalties for misdemeanor engaging in a riot include 3 to 12 months in jail and up to $1,000 in fines.

 If the there was a threat of a deadly weapon used in the course of rioting, the defendant may be charged with a class 4 felony.
 Felony engaging in a riot includes the defendant using a deadly weapon, destructive device, or any object used in a way to cause a person to reasonably believe that the article is a deadly weapon.
 This also includes verbally representing that he or she is armed with a deadly weapon.4